english-language-api-recipe-book/c/README.md

 # c
-API definitions for the letter B.API definitions for the letter C.
+API definitions for the letter C.